-The Unusual Access analysis rule detects patterns of download activity that may indicate malicious usage by your users - such as theft of data by an employee before they leave your company.
+The Unusual Access rule detects patterns of download activity that may indicate malicious usage by your users - such as theft of data by an employee before they leave your company.
+This rule also detects unusually large deletions of files - such as an accidental deletion or malicious sabotage.
 The rule is powered by a machine learning model that is continually trained on each user’s historical activity.

-For each Unusual Access issue, you can review the days with anomalous activity for the respective user.
-The list of folders that they accessed, along with an indication when the folders contain sensitive content, is shown.
-You can also export the full list of files that they downloaded.
+For each Unusual Access issue, you can review the days with anomalous activity for the respective user and details about what was downloaded or deleted.
 This should help you determine if the activity is routine or nefarious - in which case you can disable the user directly from the Egnyte Protect UI.

 - From the homepage, select the Issues tab and check the box for Unusual Activity in the left Filters pane.

 - Select an Unusual Access issue from the list and select the unusual activity from the right Issue Details pane.

 - The list of folders and files the user downloaded or deleted, along with which folders contained sensitive content are shown.
 You can also click Export file list to get the full list of files that they downloaded or deleted.

 - If you determine the activity was malicious and the user needs to be disabled, click the Fix drop-down and select Disable User Account.